-Garfield County’s average covered employment was 660 in 2019, a 2.7 percent decrease over the year.
+Garfield County’s average covered employment was 645 in 2020, a 2.3 percent decrease over the year.
 Garfield County had an annual decrease of 1.8 percent for the past ten years.
 Almost all employment in Garfield County is in service-providing industries, specifically government employment at 69.7 percent of the total.
-Total covered payrolls were at $33.1 million in 2019, up by 1.9 percent over-the-year.
+Total covered payrolls were at $34.2 million in 2020, up by 3.3 percent over the year.

 - Goods-producing industries in Garfield County provided around 40 jobs.
 Most of the employment in this segment was in agriculture.
-Agriculture employment keeps its regular cycle employment fluctuation with 2019 being one of the low employment years with close to 40 jobs.
-Agriculture is slated to keep changing its employment structure with innovation and automation in cultivating and harvesting of the crops.
+Agriculture employment keeps its regular cycle employment fluctuation with 2020 being one of the low employment years with close to 40 jobs.
+Agriculture is slated to keep changing its employment structure with innovation and automation in the cultivating and harvesting of crops.

-- Garfield County service-providing employment is 74.8 percent in government, 19.4 percent in trade, transportation and utilities, 2.3 percent in information and financial activities and 1.8 percent in private healthcare and social assistance.
+- Garfield County service-providing employment is 69.5 percent in government, 19.0 percent in trade, transportation and utilities, 2.3 percent in information and financial activities and 1.8 percent in private health care and social assistance.

-- Government employment averaged 460 in 2019, decreased over-the-year by 2.1 percent, with main employment being in local government and second highest employment being in federal government.
+- Government employment averaged 448 in 2020, decreased over the year by 2.1 percent, with main employment being in local government and the second-highest employment being in federal government.

 For historical industry employment data, contact an economist.

 The Local Employment Dynamics (LED) database, a joint project of state employment departments and the U.S. Census Bureau, matches state employment data with federal administrative data.
 Among the products is industry employment by age and gender.
 All workers covered by state unemployment insurance data are included; federal workers and non-covered workers, such as the self-employed, are not.
 Data is presented by place of work, not place of residence.
 Some highlights: